SubhechhaSubudhi/scriptwise/README.md

 ### Prerequisites
 - Node.js (for Next.js frontend)
 - Python 3 (for Flask backend)
-- Git (optional, for cloning the repository)
+- Git (optional for cloning the repository)

 ### Installation